 Indigo is a 9-page chapter.
 Recommended study time is 4 to 5 hours across two days plus 1 hour per revision pass.

-• Day 1 (2 hours): Read once without stopping.
-Mark every place (Lucknow, Champaran, Motihari) and person (Shukla, Andrews, Kripalani) in the margin.
+• Day 1 (2 hours): Read once without stopping; mark every place (Lucknow, Champaran, Motihari) and person (Shukla, Andrews, Kripalani).

 • Day 2 (2 hours): Write a 200-word summary in your own words; answer all four Think as You Read prompts.

-• Revision pass (1 hour): Attempt one Understanding the Text and one Talking about the Text prompt under timed conditions (12 minutes each).
+• Revision pass (1 hour): Attempt one Understanding the Text and one Talking about the Text prompt, timed at 12 minutes each.

-• Final 24-hour skim (20 minutes): Re-read the Champaran timeline and 25 percent refund passage.
-These power 80 percent of asked angles.
+• Final 24-hour skim (20 minutes): Re-read the Champaran timeline and the 25 percent refund passage; these power most asked angles.

 Common Question Stems CBSE Uses for Indigo

-The CBSE Class 12 English Core paper recycles five phrasings for Indigo across years.
-Recognising the stem lets you map straight to the right answer body.
+The CBSE paper recycles five phrasings for Indigo.
+The stem maps straight to the right answer body.

-1. "Why is the Champaran episode considered a turning point in India's freedom struggle?"
-Maps to the civil-disobedience-genesis answer.
+1. "Why is the Champaran episode a turning point in India's freedom struggle?"
+The civil-disobedience-genesis answer.

 2. "Justify the role of Rajkumar Shukla in the Champaran movement."
-Maps to the determined-peasant character sketch.
+The determined-peasant character sketch.

 3. "What lesson did Gandhi teach the peasants of Champaran?"
-Maps to self-reliance and fearlessness.
+Self-reliance and fearlessness.

 4. "How did Gandhi achieve the 25 percent refund settlement?"
-Maps to the negotiation-strategy answer with symbolic-victory framing.
+The negotiation-strategy answer with symbolic-victory framing.

 5. "Discuss the significance of Gandhi's refusal of Andrews's help."
-Maps to the self-reliance theme, the rarer but high-scoring prompt.
+The self-reliance theme, rarer but high-scoring.

 All NCERT Solutions for Flamingo Prose: Indigo with Step-by-Step Working